beschne/tweet-dumper/README.md

 ## Scripts

 * *dump-tweets.rb* - dumps all tweets from a user to a YAML file
-* *export-xls.rb* - exports tweets from YAML file to an Excel
 * *download-media.rb* - downloads all media from YAML file
+* *export-to-xls.rb* - exports tweets from YAML file to an Excel file
+* *addressees-to-xls* - export all addressees' names and ids to an Excel file